willasm/obsidian-md-vsc/README.md

 - Open in Obsidian...
 	- Open Obsidian
-	- Open note (Default Note)
+	- Open default note (Default Note)
-	- Open to header in (Default Note)
+	- Open to heading in default note: (Default Note)
-	- Open (Default Vault) bookmarked note...
+	- Open default: (Default Vault) bookmarked note...
-	- Open workspace
+	- Open workspace...
 - Create New...
 	- Create new note
 	- Create new note from from current file or selection
+	- Create PDF from default note: (Default note)
+	- Create PDF from daily note: (Daily note)
 - Daily Notes...
-	- Create/Open daily note
+	- Create/Open daily note: (Daily note name)
-	- Open to header in daily note
+	- Open to header in daily note: (Daily note name)
-	- Prepend to header...
+	- Prepend to heading...
+	  - (Select heading)
   		- Insert text
   		- Insert selected text (Will only appear when text is selected)
   		- Insert selected text as inline code block (Will only appear when text is selected)
   		- Insert selected text as fenced code block (Will only appear when text is selected)
-		- Insert Comment
+  		- Insert comment
-		- Unnumbered list item
+  		- Insert unnumbered list item
-		- Numbered list item
+  		- Insert numbered list item
-		- Blockquote
+  		- Insert blockquote
   		- Insert task
   		- Insert Callout
   		- Insert VSCode backlink
-		- Insert VSCode backlink button (Will only appear when Buttons plugin is installed)
+  		- Insert VSCode backlink button (Buttons Plugin) (Will only appear when Buttons plugin is installed)
+  		- Insert VSCode backlink button (Meta Bind Plugin) (Will only appear when Meta Bind plugin is installed)
-	- Append to header...
+	- Append to heading...
+	  - (Select heading)
   		- Insert text
   		- Insert selected text (Will only appear when text is selected)
   		- Insert selected text as inline code block (Will only appear when text is selected)
   		- Insert selected text as fenced code block (Will only appear when text is selected)
-		- Insert Comment
+  		- Insert comment
-		- Unnumbered list item
+  		- Insert unnumbered list item
-		- Numbered list item
+  		- Insert numbered list item
-		- Blockquote
+  		- Insert blockquote
   		- Insert task
   		- Insert Callout
   		- Insert VSCode backlink
-		- Insert VSCode backlink buttom (Will only appear when Buttons plugin is installed)
+  		- Insert VSCode backlink button (Buttons Plugin) (Will only appear when Buttons plugin is installed)
+  		- Insert VSCode backlink button (Meta Bind Plugin) (Will only appear when Meta Bind plugin is installed)
 - Send to note (Default Note)...
-    - Append new header to default note: (Default Note)
+  - Append new heading to default note: (Default Note)
-	- Prepend to header...
+  - Prepend to heading...
+    - (Select heading)
   		- Insert text
   		- Insert selected text (Will only appear when text is selected)
   		- Insert selected text as inline code block (Will only appear when text is selected)
   		- Insert selected text as fenced code block (Will only appear when text is selected)
-		- Insert Comment
+  		- Insert comment
-		- Unnumbered list item
+  		- Insert unnumbered list item
-		- Numbered list item
+  		- Insert numbered list item
-		- Blockquote
+  		- Insert blockquote
   		- Insert task
   		- Insert Callout
   		- Insert VSCode backlink
-		- Insert VSCode backlink buttom (Will only appear when Buttons plugin is installed)
+  		- Insert VSCode backlink button (Buttons Plugin) (Will only appear when Buttons plugin is installed)
+  		- Insert VSCode backlink button (Meta Bind Plugin) (Will only appear when Meta Bind plugin is installed)
   - Append to header...
+    - (Select heading)
   		- Insert text
   		- Insert selected text (Will only appear when text is selected)
   		- Insert selected text as inline code block (Will only appear when text is selected)
   		- Insert selected text as fenced code block (Will only appear when text is selected)
-		- Insert Comment
+  		- Insert comment
-		- Unnumbered list item
+  		- Insert unnumbered list item
-		- Numbered list item
+  		- Insert numbered list item
-		- Blockquote
+  		- Insert blockquote
   		- Insert task
   		- Insert Callout
   		- Insert VSCode backlink
-		- Insert VSCode backlink buttom (Will only appear when Buttons plugin is installed)
+  		- Insert VSCode backlink button (Buttons Plugin) (Will only appear when Buttons plugin is installed)
+  		- Insert VSCode backlink button (Meta Bind Plugin) (Will only appear when Meta Bind plugin is installed)
-- Open note: (Default Note) in VSCode
+- Open default note: (Default Note) in VSCode
 - Open vault: (Default Vault) in VSCode
-- Verify/Delete Backlinks (Project)
-- Verify/Delete Backlinks (Global)
+- Verify/Delete project ProjectName backlinks

 ## Release Notes
 See the [Release Notes](RELEASE.md) for details.